Concerns about elderly patient care

 Clinicians who care for older patients have often noted that elderly patients who are unwell may not present in the same way as a younger person with common illnesses presenting quite differently.

-For example, a myocardial infarction (often referred to as a ‘heart attack’) often presents with typical symptoms of chest pain (with pain typically radiating down the left arm or the left side of neck into the jaw).
+For example, a myocardial infarction (often referred to as a ‘heart attack’) often presents with typical symptoms of chest pain (with pain typically radiating down the left arm or the left side of the neck into the jaw).
 With elderly patients, this often produces shortness of breath, anxiety and can lead to a fall leading to an injury – unless alerted to the symptoms which led to the fall, it can lead to a missed diagnosis.

-A further example is where a peptic ulcer can lead to peritonitis, causing acute abdominal pain in a younger patient with rigidity and rebound tenderness (the pain increasing when the patient’s hand is lifted during abdominal examination).
-An elderly person with the same symptoms, may present with none of these features, but may only be diagnosed following an incidental finding for example, during an x-ray performed for a suspected chest infection.
+A further example is where a peptic ulcer can lead to peritonitis, causing acute abdominal pain in a younger patient with rigidity and rebound tenderness (the pain increases when the patient’s hand is lifted during abdominal examination).
+An elderly person with the same symptoms may present with none of these features, but may only be diagnosed following an incidental finding for example, during an x-ray performed for a suspected chest infection.

-Whilst we always hope that reports such as those referred to above would lead to direct action being taken, and improvements being made, the staff treating elderly patients need to be aware that matters from which a patient complaints or present with, particularly in respect of elderly patients, clearly may not be what they seem.
+Whilst we always hope that reports such as those referred to above would lead to direct action being taken, and improvements being made, the staff treating elderly patients need to be aware that matters from which a patient complaints or presents with, particularly in respect of elderly patients, clearly may not be what they seem.